Biocomputing-Research-Group/WinnowNet4Review/Performance Evaluation of WinnowNet-Integrated Protein Identification Pipelines/README.md

-# Metaproteomics Protein Identification Pipeline
+# Performance Evaluation of WinnowNet-Integrated Protein Identification Pipelines

 This folder contains the computational pipeline used for protein identification in our MS-based metaproteomics analysis, as described in our publication.
 The pipeline includes multiple tools (Sipros Ensemble, FragPipe, Peaks, and AlphaPept) and is organized to ensure reproducibility and compliance with the FAIR principles.